daniela-vhs/master-project/README.md

 1. **Calibration.** Both models are calibrated to ATM cap volatility surface.
 2. **Greeks.** Delta, vega, gamma, volga, theta, vanna.
-3. **PnL attribution.** Daily PnL is decomposed into delta, vega, gamma, carry, and an unexplained residual.
+3. **PnL attribution.** Daily PnL is decomposed into delta, vega, gamma, theta, volga, vanna, and an unexplained residual.
-4. **Comparison.** Models are ranked on the size and stability of the unexplained residual, and on hedging performance over 3 years.
+4. **Comparison.** Models are ranked on the size and stability of the unexplained residual over 3 years.

 ## Repository structure